 Unchecked expansion of the Canadian tar sands has become a contentious issue all over the world, especially in Europe where climate change policy and action are taken very seriously.

 The European Union has committed to reducing the greenhouse gas intensity of fuels used in vehicles by six per cent by 2020, and have recommended that tar sands oil be categorized as 23 per cent dirtier than traditional forms of crude.
-In response, Canada has mounted an unprecedented lobbying campaign to undermine Europe's clean fuel policies, interfering in progress toward meeting these emissions-reduction goals.
-Canada's lobbying efforts, however, so far have proven unsuccessful.
+In response, Big Oil and the Canadian government have mounted an unprecedented lobbying campaign to undermine Europe's clean fuel policies, which has delayed the implementation of the EU's Fuel Quality Directive and interfered in progress toward meeting these emissions-reduction goals.

 - Key Problems: